 A face accessory is a cosmetic Accessory that attaches to the head and can include items such as hair, eyebrows, glasses, and facial hair.
-To create a face accessory that is compatible with animateable heads, you use a similar design process as layered clothing to allow your accessory model to deform and stretch on a head when the head is posed or animated.
+To create a face accessory that is compatible with animatable heads, you use a similar design process as layered accessories to allow your accessory model to deform and stretch on a head when the head is posed or animated.

 - The accessory model must meet Studio's mesh requirements.

 - The model must be parented (Blender) or bound (Maya) to an R15 character rig.